kemitchell/writing.kemitchell.com/_posts/2015-10-29-The-Blanks-Problem.md

 Hints can't be empty.

-The question is whether Common Form should do the exact opposite, and move information about how to fill in specific blanks out of the data about the text, definitions, and structure of forms.
+The question is whether Common Form should do the exact opposite, and _only_ allow fill-in-the-blanks without any kind of hint data.
+That would massively reduce the number of valid forms that can have the same effect on finished contracts.

 ## What Matters